Shakil-Shahadat/handbrake/Readme.md

 - Always use the latest version of HandBrake.
 - Get yourself familiarized with HandBrake before using the following settings.
 - You can download these settings as a preset file from this repository.
-Just download 'Preset.json' from here and in HandBrake, click 'Presets > Import from file' and then select the file.
+Just download 'High Compression Preset.json' from here and in HandBrake, click 'Presets > Import from file' and then select the file.
 - This preset is specifically geared towards video tutorials.
 For other categories of videos, you must adapt this preset.
 Take this preset as a guideline and make your own preset.
 - Some settings are not specified because of one of the following reasons,
   - default setting is suffice